EXPERT EVALUATION OF ADULT SLEEP DISORDERS

 Is a disorder of clenching or grinding of the teeth during sleep.
 It can cause abnormal wear of the teeth or jaw muscle discomfort.
 Some patients have rare episodes that are mild.
 If you suffer from nightly episodes, associated with dental injury, TMJ or physical injury, seek professional help immediately.

 Is a condition that is running rampant.
-Mostly caused by peoples fast paced lifestyle, but can sometimes be caused by a sleep disorder.
+Mostly caused by peoples fast-paced lifestyles, but can sometimes be caused by a sleep disorder.
 It causes patients to not get the sleep they need.